Last Updated on August 2, 2019 by Katty

-Based in the Puglia region in southern Italy, Taranto is a coastal city sitting right on the Ionian Sea coast.
-It is the capital of the Province of Taranto and because of where it is situated; it is an important commercial port.
+Based in Puglia, in southern Italy, Taranto is a coastal city sitting right on the Ionian Sea coast.
+It is the capital of the Province of Taranto and because of where it is situated, it is an important commercial port.
 It also serves as the main Italian naval base.

 This city, too, has a Greek beginning.
 Taranto dates back to the 8th century BC when it was founded as a Greek colony.
 Now the modern city has been built over an ancient Greek necropolis.
 Later on the Romans connected the city to Rome with an extension of the Appian Way.